awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-web-access.md

 You must have web connectivity\.

 Your administrator must enable Amazon WorkSpaces Web Access\.
+For more information, see [Control Device Access](https://docs.aws.amazon.com/workspaces/latest/adminguide/update-directory-details.html#control-device-access) in the *Amazon WorkSpaces Administration Guide*\.

 ## Client Views<a name="web-access-views"></a>